Getting the Most Out of Your Medications

 - Follow a restricted diet or have food or other allergies.

-- For more information on taking medications, visit the FDA website's page FDA's Tips for Taking Medicines - How to Get the Most Benefits with the Fewest Risks.
+- For more information on taking medications, visit the FDA website's page Six Tips to Avoid Medication Mistakes.